 When preparing for a puppy, it’s always great to decide which food you’re going to give them.
 Something that’s high quality and contains all the essential ingredients for your puppy’s development is going to get them off to a great start.

 Our Puppy Days food is the perfect choice for the first year of their life.
-Using UK-sourced ingredients that are natural, your pooch gets a wonderfully nutritious meal in every bowl!
+Using ingredients that are natural, your pooch gets a wonderfully nutritious meal in every bowl!